microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-09.md

 ## Description

+- Add an Azure Front Door
+- Configure the Front Door route for non-cached traffic to your App Service
-- Add a CDN & configure it to cache static content (CSS and JS files) rather than serving it directly from the host.
+- Configure it to cache static content (CSS and JS files) rather than serving them from the App Service
+  > Note: You shouldn't cache all requests coming in through Front Door (such as API calls, etc.).
+You should only cache static content.

 ## Success Criteria